Chocerady: Administrative division

+Etymology

+The first part of the name Chocerady is derived either from the Czech word choť ('husband', 'wife') or from the old Czech word chotě ('desirably').
+The second part of the name is derived from rád ('glad').
+Chocerad was the nickname of the people who lived here, but it is not known how it originated.

 Geography

 Chocerady is located about 12 km northeast of Benešov and 27 km southeast of Prague.
 It lies in the Benešov Uplands.
 The highest point is at 482 m above sea level.
 The Sázava River flows through the municipality.

 History

 The first written mention of Chocerady is from 1250.
 The Komorní Hrádek Castle was first documented in 1412 and in 1525, it became the administrative centre of the estate.
 From 1554 to 1773, it was owned by the Waldstein family.

 Transport

 The D1 motorway from Prague to Brno passes along the western and southern municipal border just outside the municipal territory.

 Chocerady is located on the railway line Čerčany–Ledeč nad Sázavou.